TusharPatki/bajajprimememrbeship/README.md

 1. When a user visits the page, a unique user ID is generated and stored in their browser's localStorage.
 2. When they click on the "Go to Bajaj Prime Offer" button:
-   - Their user ID is logged (both in the browser console and sent to the server)
+   - Their user ID is logged and stored in localStorage
    - They are redirected to the Bajaj Prime coupon page on CashKaro
 3. After completing their transaction, users can click on the "Complete Google Form" button to fill out their details.